Does Weyerhaeuser Pass Buffett's Test?

-* Because WY did not report an effective tax rate, we used its 36.2% effective tax rate from five years ago.
+* Because Weyerhaeuser did not report an effective tax rate, we used its 23.3% rate from five years ago.

-** Because TIN did not report an effective tax rate, we used its 37% effective tax rate from one year ago.
+** Because Temple-Inland did not report an effective tax rate, we used its 33.3% rate from the trailing 12 months.

-**** Because IP did not report an effective tax rate, we used its 26% effective tax rate from three years ago.
+**** Because International Paper did not report an effective tax rate, we used its 29.3% rate from three years ago.